PaddlePaddle/Paddle/doc/howto/usage/cluster/k8s-aws/README.md

 You will use the `KeyMetadata.Arn` string to identify your KMS key in the init step.

-And then you need to add several inline policies in your user permission.
+And then you need to add several inline policies in your user permission, which located under `iam resources/users/your own account`, click the `add inline policy` at the right-botton corner.

 kms inline policy: